-School personnel may not administer medication of any kind (including pain reliever or cough drops) to a student without written authorization and directions from a physician.
-The school office can provide you with a "Request for Medication" form that must be completed and signed by the physician and parent before prescription or non-prescription medication may be administered by school personnel.
-The medication must be labeled clearly with the following information:
+School personnel cannot administer medication of any kind (including pain reliever or cough drops) to a student without written authorization and directions from a physician.
+A "Request for Medication" form is available, which is to be completed and signed by the physician and parent before prescription/non-prescription medication can be administered by school personnel.
+Medication must be labeled clearly with the following information: